amasad/debug_utils/README.md

 ## Naming

-I tried to name the funcitons in a way they're memorable and easy to type here are the rules that I followd for naming:
+I tried to name the functions so that they're memorable and easy to type.
+Here are the rules that I followed for naming:

 * All functions start with `$du` to avoid conflicts.
 * Somewhat pronounceable to enable profits via word-of-mouth marketing.
 * After `$du` there comes a single letter to hint at the functionality we are debugging. e.g. `$duv`, v for events.
+* `l` at the end of the function means 'log'. e.g. `$duvl`, log events.
 * `r` at the end of the function name means 'remove'.